chattsayan/NodeJS/Season2/devTinder_project/Backend/steps.md

 - API - get user by email
 - API - delete user by ID
 - API - update user by ID and email

+## S2E8 - Data Sanitization & Schema Validation

+- explore schemaType options from the documentation
+- add required, unique, lowercase, min, minLength, trim
+- add default
+- create a custom validate function for gender
+- improve the DB schema - PUT all appropriate validations on each field in schema
+- add timestamps to the userSchema